kosinusbch/bitcoin-cash-devs/installing-nodejs-npm-and-pm2.md

 # Installing NodeJS, NPM & PM2

 The standard nodejs version that Ubuntu installs by default is usually pretty outdated.
 As of writing this the LTS release of NodeJS is 14.17.0.
 You can verify this yourself at [nodejs.org](https://nodejs.org) and change the first number accordingly.
-Always use LTS when working with BitDB to avoid unforeseen issues.
+Always use LTS when working with fountainhead cash applications to avoid unforeseen issues.

 **Install dependencies and set your desired NodeJS version**